Towards the end of your project

 In deciding whether to deposit to a repository outside SCU, consider the sustainability of the service (in terms of staffing, funding arrangements, and support from its host institution) and assess its level of support for and within your discipline.

-If you add a metadata record to the ePublications@SCU that links to the other archive or repository holding your data, your collection can still appear in your Personal Researcher Page as one of your research outputs.
+If you add a metadata record to the Southern Cross Research Portal that links to the other archive or repository holding your data, your collection can still appear on your Southern Cross Researcher Profile as one of your research outputs.

 When you disseminate data that you own or manage, you need to think about how you want others to reuse it.
 It is your responsibility to communicate clearly the terms and conditions that you want reusers of your data to follow.